Parking, Stopping or Standing - What's the Difference?

 Parking

-The last situation to examine is parking, which is almost the same as standing, but it is allowable to stop in a no parking zone for the purposes of loading and unloading as explained in the definiton of park:
+The last situation to examine is parking, which is almost the same as standing, but it is allowable to stop in a no parking zone for the purposes of loading and unloading as explained in the definition of park:

 "park", when prohibited, means the standing of a vehicle, whether occupied or not, except when standing temporarily for the purpose of and while actually engaged in loading or unloading;